markosiilak/directus-search-collection/README.md

 ## Features

 - Generate slugs automatically from a source field
+- Interactive editing mode with validation
+- Support for hierarchical paths with slashes
-- Select a source field from the current collection directly in the interface
+- Select source fields from the current collection or related collections
-- Support for selecting fields from the current collection or related collections
+- Unique slug validation within the collection
-- Live validation of slug format
+- Real-time validation with feedback
-- Option to regenerate slugs on demand
+- Option to manually edit or regenerate slugs
-- Configurable separator (hyphen or underscore)
+- Configurable separator (default is hyphen)
 - Option to force lowercase
+- Custom validation messages
+- Support for translation collections

 ## Installation